10 Thoughtful Ways To Prepare Your Dog For Christmas

 If dogs swallow even a small amount of alcohol, they won’t be able to tolerate it.
 Symptoms will begin within an hour of consuming it, so look out for tiredness, depression, vomiting, diarrhea, lack of coordination, and poor breathing.
 In worst-case scenarios, too much alcohol may cause seizures, lung failure, or death.

-Another which is likely on your plate is cooked bones and meat fat.
+Another thing that is likely on your plate is cooked bones and meat fat.
 Bones from cooked meat are more fragile, meaning they could break in your dog’s mouth, causing choking and scratching of the throat and stomach.

 Check out our handy table on what a dog can and can’t eat below: